yorevs/homesetup/README.md

 ## Applications

 HomeSetup provides useful applications that can be used directly from shell.
 It is also added to your PATH variable.
+The complete handbook of development tools can be found [here](docs/handbook/pages/applications.md)

 ### Bash apps